kkrull/scala-sandbox/README.md

 ## Tools

-See each project's documentation for a list of tools that it uses.
-See [tools](./doc/tools.md) for a comprehensive list of all tools, over all projects.
+See [tools](./doc/tools.md) for a comprehensive list of tools used throughout this repository and some pointers on how to get them working.
+Each project lists which tools among them are relevant to its own sources.